The Essential Gluten Free Guide to Egypt

 Why is this translation card different?

 I used several different translation cards on my travels, and I still got sick.
-I am quite sensitive, and even a small amount of contaminated oil for frying, or wheat-thickened sauce, is enough to make me ill for days.
+I am quite sensitive, and even a small amount of oil that had contact with gluten for frying, or wheat-thickened sauce, is enough to make me ill for days.
 Let alone the joint pain later that week, and the fatigue.
 And regardless of whether we feel it or not, ingesting any amount of gluten is a problem if we are celiac.

 This card is different because: